-Move your cursor to the lower left-hand corner of the screen and click search box.
-Type the name of the app you would like to open.
+Tap search box and type the name of the app you would like to open using the pop-up keyboard.
 Alternatively, open all apps list and scroll to 'Windows Accessories' to see the list of legacy programs.

 What is a Microsoft ID (account)?